-The current debate about gun control, spurred by the Newtown Tragedy, causes me to reflect on the history of firearms access for African Americans.
+The current debate about gun control, spurred by incidents such as the Newtown Tragedy of December, 2012, and more recent shootings that can be found via Internet search (such as here), gives me pause me to reflect on the history of firearms access for African Americans.
 This history does not paint a pretty picture, but it adds a new perspective on our discussion of the right to bear arms.

 A review of the history indicates that for over two centuries, the executive, legislative, and judicial branches of the national, state, and local governments have been engaged in a project to limit African Americans’ access to guns.
 This project was not conducted in secret; the people involved made it unequivocally clear that they did not want people of African descent to have firearms.
 Blacks with guns were seen as a threat to the safety, politics, and domination of the white majority, and the law was used to remove that threat.
 For African Americans, “gun control” has almost always been synonymous with “keep African Americans from getting guns.”

-Now wait!
-I’m not taking any position (in this post, anyway) regarding gun access policy.
+To be clear: I am not taking any position regarding gun access policy.
 I hope that no one who reads this piece will assume that I am advocating a particular viewpoint concerning gun rights and gun control issues.

 There is a sadly ironic, perhaps tragic aspect to this history.
 Guns have become the scourge of the urban landscape.
 So-called “black on black” crime has become endemic in certain communities, and guns are an unfortunate aspect of this.
 During the slavery, Reconstruction and Jim Crow eras, laws left blacks relatively defenseless against a tide of racial terrorism; African Americans were outmanned and outgunned.
 But now many black communities are awash in guns, and instead of firearms being used for self-defense, they are being used for self-destruction.
 Sometimes the arc of history bends in the wrong direction.

 For more information on this subject, two good “starter” pieces on this topic are here and here.
-A useful book on the subject is Freedmen, the Fourteenth Amendment, and the Right to Bear Arms, 1866-1876 by Stephen P. Halbrook.
-But there are many other journal articles, books, and other references that are availble via Internet search for those who want to really get in depth on this subject.
+Two useful books on the subject is Freedmen, the Fourteenth Amendment, and the Right to Bear Arms, 1866-1876 by Stephen P. Halbrook, and Negroes and the Gun: The Black Tradition of Arms, by Nicholas Johnson.
+But there are many other journal articles, books, and other references that are available via Internet search for those who want to really get in depth on this subject.